mthuurne/retroasm/docs/instruction-set.rst

 Context: Placeholders
 ---------------------

-The simplest use of the context field is to define immediate values, using the syntax ``<type> <name>``.
+The context field can be used to define immediate values, using the syntax ``<type> <name>``.
 For example, the definitions below describe the immediate and non-indexed zero page addressing modes of the 6502:

 .. code-block::